These days many people know that the best beef comes from Japan, and Kobe beef has become a household name around the world.

 Photo of Kobe beef taken by goldfile under CC license.

-Ishigaki beef photo taken by eightydaysjet under CC license.
+Ishigaki beef photo was taken by eightydaysjet under CC license.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!